The language of Roald Dahl

 One Dahl word which we do cover is gremlin.
 I always took a gremlin to be one of the cast of little people who have walked about for centuries with gnomes, goblins, elves, and pixies.
 In fact the word arose in the early days of the RAF to personify the source of any technical problem.
 Dahl learnt it in 80 Squadron during WWII and used it in his first book, The Gremlins, published in 1943.
 Eleanor Roosevelt read it the same year in the White House to her grandchildren.
 Dahl took gremlin outside the RAF and made the word so generally known that its associations with aircraft, and indeed with Dahl, are now forgotten.

 As a child Dahl dreamed of inventing a new chocolate bar.
 As an adult he sat toying with the silver ball he had made from the foil of countless Kit-Kats in his famous hut in Great Missenden.
-(A frail structure which should, it was announced today, soon find refuge in the Roald Dahl Museum.)
+(A frail structure which should, it has been announced, soon find refuge in the Roald Dahl Museum.)
 In this hut Dahl conjured up not just a chocolate bar but a whole factory with Willy Wonka, the Oompa-Loompas, Augustus Gloop, Violet Beauregarde, Veruca Salt, and Mike Teavee.
 Dahl had Charles Dickens’ ear (or Dahl’s Chickens as the BFG calls him), for a perfectly formed name.

 This genius for taking syllables and word-fragments finds its fullest expression in gobblefunk.
 You can see in the photo above how many words Dahl tried out—writing as always on the yellow American legal pads he became addicted to when he worked in New York— before he could invent such words as chiddler (for child).